Quality and Affordable Denture Services in Orange County

-Partial dentures are often a solution when several teeth are missing.
+Partial dentures are often a solutions when several teeth are missing.

 Removable partial dentures usually consist of replacement teeth attached to pink or gum-colored plastic bases, which are connected by metal framework.
 Removable partial dentures attach to your natural teeth with metal clasps or devices called precision attachments.
 Precision attachments are generally more aesthetic than metal clasps and are nearly invisible.
-Crowns on your natural teeth may improve the fit of a removable partial denture and they are usually required with attachments.
-Partials with precision attachments generally cost more than those with metal clasps.
+Crowns on your natural teeth with metal clasps or devices called precision attachments.
+Precision attachments are generally more aesthetic then metal clasps and are nearly invisible.
+Crowns on you natural teeth may improve the fit of a removable partial denture and they are usually required with attachments.
+Partials with precisions attachments generally cost more that those with metal claps.
 Get in touch with us today to learn more.

 The denture process takes about one month and five appointments: the initial diagnosis is made; an impression and a wax bite are made to determine vertical dimensions and proper jaw position; a “try-in” is placed to assure proper color, shape and fit; and the patient`s final denture is placed, following any minor adjustments.

 First, an impression of your jaw is made using special materials.
 In addition, measurements are made to show how your jaws relate to one another and how much space is between them (bite relationship).
 The color or shade of your natural teeth will also be determined.
 The impression, bite and shade are given to the dental laboratory so a denture can be custom-made for your mouth.